canvasxyz/canvas/docs/6-deploying.md

-# Deploying
+# Running & Deploying Peers

-You can run Canvas applications in the browser only, or using browser-to-server sync with a server peer.
+You can run a Canvas application in the browser without connecting to a server, but when you're ready to go live, you'll want to deploy it to a server anyone can connect to.

-## Preparing for Deployment
+## Preparing for deployment

-To make deploying browser applications easier, we recommend creating a separate `contract.ts` file that's imported from your frontend:
+To get started, we recommend creating a separate `contract.ts` file that's imported from your frontend:

 ```ts
 import type { ModelSchema, Actions } from "@canvas-js/core"